VUEngine/VBDE/readme.txt

           |- Hero.grit
           '- Hero.png

-    Finally, to start the graphics conversion, press the editor's grit button while having any project file opened.
-This will convert all graphics that do not yet have a corresponding c file or are newer than their c file.
+    Finally, to start the image conversion, press the editor's grit button while having any project file opened.
+This will convert all images that do not yet have a corresponding c file or are newer than their c file.

   o Custom editors